denten-books/plain-text/0-intro.md

 tangled branches of computation and textuality intersect and diverge in beautiful and yet arbitrary ways.

-At the start of this project, I was initially inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
-He wrote, "we cannot separate the two things, head and hand,"
+At the start of this project, I was inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
+"We cannot separate the two things, head and hand," he wrote,
+continuing:

 > [...] the science of life is a superb and dazzlingly lighted hall which may
 > be reached only by passing through a long and ghastly kitchen [...]
 We shall